 There is no doubt little boys can be an absolute delight.
-During the early years their primary bond is with their mother, and it is to her they will show their joy and sorrow.
+During the early years their primary bond is with their primary caregiver, usually their mother, and it is to her they will show their joy and sorrow.
 Little boys can be highly affectionate; in plentiful need of cuddles and kisses, as well as constant reassurance that they are loved and safe.
 Equally, there is no doubt that they can be an absolute handful, driving parents to distraction.
 It is crucial to learn to set boundaries early on.
 It allows them to feel guided and supported during a critical phase of their early learning.

 For Laura, parenthood the second time round was a bit of a shock.
 Her little boy Sam, loving and affectionate as he was with her at home, seemed like a different boy in public places.
 She watched with horror as he hit out frustratedly at a small child playing nearby at their local playground.
 It was the second time in as many minutes he’d done it and she was at her wit’s end as to how to deal with the situation.
 She had never faced this problem with her daughter, Meg, at a similar age and, as a result she wasn’t sure how to cope.
 Laura isn’t the only mother to feel like this.
 Many mothers find play-dates or playgroup sessions destroyed by their little boys lashing out at other children and the time they must spend disciplining them.

 There is no doubt that the challenges of raising boys differ to those of raising girls.
 Firstly, boys are slower to mature and a maturity gap between boys and girls of about 12 months to two years carries on all the way to adulthood.
 This is why boys are often slower to reach typical milestones of babyhood and toddlerhood.
-While they may be physically larger than their female counterparts, emotionally they are much less mature and will often be far more distressed at being separated from their parents than little girls will.
+While they may be physically larger than their female counterparts, emotionally they are less mature and will often be far more distressed at being separated from their parents than little girls will.

 So how can parents like Laura work to help their children in situations like the one in the playground?